CO-ADD/adjCOADD/G_IssuesLog.md

    (s)
-   step 1 run `manage.py migrate <yourapp> --database <wanted database name>` step 2 run `manage.py migrate` (can be delete, after switch app to public schema!!!)
+   step 1 run `manage.py migrate <yourapp> --database <wanted database name>` step 2 run `manage.py migrate` (can be deleted, after switch app to public schema!!!)

 4. (i)Error: migrations.exceptions.InvalidBasesError...This can happen if you are inheriting ....